+- 5. The designated College spokesperson is responsible for disseminating public information regarding the emergency and for responding to media inquiries.
+Methods of communicating to the college community may include:

+- a.
+College Websites

+- b.
+College Email

 - c.
+Postings/Posters

-The designated College spokesperson is responsible for disseminating public information regarding the emergency and for responding to media inquiries.
-Methods of communicating to the college community may include: - College Websites - College Email - Postings/Posters - College Monitors - News releases/press conferences/etc. (as necessary) - d.
-Department Heads and Supervisors shall have the following responsibilities: - Should they be deemed necessary and are provided, make personal protective equipment available to employees at risk of exposure - Implement any communication, illness mitigation, or other training strategy developed by the working group and approved by the President and EC. - Monitor departmental resources and alert the relevant vice president and the working group if the staff resources needed for operation of the unit are threatened by staff absence due to illness. - e.
-If the plan is activated, Onondaga Community College staff, faculty and students shall have the following responsibilities: - Follow recommended prevention guidelines - Wear personal protective equipment when advised - Participate in any related training. - Notify a supervisor if they become ill.
+- d.
+College Monitors

+- e.
+News releases/press conferences/etc. (as necessary)

+- 6. Department Heads and Supervisors shall have the following responsibilities:

+- a.
+Should they be deemed necessary and are provided, make personal protective equipment available to employees at risk of exposure

+- b.
+Implement any communication, illness mitigation, or other training strategy developed by the working group and approved by the President and EC.

+- c.
+Monitor departmental resources and alert the relevant vice president and the working group if the staff resources needed for operation of the unit are threatened by staff absence due to illness.

+- 7. If the plan is activated, Onondaga Community College staff, faculty and students shall have the following responsibilities:

+- a.
+Follow recommended prevention guidelines

+- b.
+Wear personal protective equipment when advised

+- c.
+Participate in any related training.

+- d.
+Notify a supervisor if they become ill.

+- 8. GENERAL GUIDELINES:

+- a.
+Prevention: All members of the College community are responsible for taking appropriate prophylactic steps to minimize the spread of an infectious disease.
+Preventive action should include those recommended by the Health Department, The Centers for Disease Control, and the World Health Organization.
+Recommended action will likely include:

+- i.
+Proper hand washing methods

+- ii.
+Cough etiquette

+- iii.
+Proper disposal of soiled objects

+- iv.
+Social distancing practices

+- v.
+Cleaning of commonly used surfaces

+- vi.
+Stay home if they become ill

+- vii.
+Inoculation, if available and deemed effective

+- viii.
+Exercise increased frequency rates of cleaning areas that are known or likely to be infected with flu virus with approved cleaning agent